knu/e/README.markdown

 ## Usage

-- You must be invoking the editor hundreds of times everyday.
+- You invoke the editor of your choice hundreds of times everyday.
-  Why waste types?
-Even `vi' is too long for you.
+  Why not save typing?  `emacs` is way too long, even `vi` is one too many.
+Start using `e` from now on.

         $ e anyfile

-- Sometimes you want to open the result of a command with your editor.
+- Sometimes you want to open the output of a command with the editor.

         $ git diff | e

 - And save the result of an edit.

-  $ git diff | e > annotated_patch
+        $ git diff | e > annotated.patch

-- Run a script as soon as you write it.
+- Run a script as soon as you finish writing it.

         $ e test.pl | perl

+* When running an editor in the middle of pipes and redirection, you normally need to add `` <`tty` `` and/or `` >`tty` `` to connect the editor to the current terminal, but with `e` you can just forget about it.

+        $ grep -lr keyword . | xargs -n1 e`

+        $ grep -lr keyword . | while read f; do e "$f"; done